Skip to main content

 my_internal_stage|Internal |StageParams { storage: Fs(StorageFsConfig { root: "_data" }) }|CopyOptions { on_error: AbortNum(1), size_limit: 0, max_files: 0, split_size: 0, purge: false, single: false, max_file_size: 0, disable_variant_check: false }|Parquet(ParquetFileFormatParams)| 0|'root'@'127.0.0.1'| |

-Example 2: Create External Stage with AWS Access Key
+Example 2: Create External Stage with Connection

 DESC STAGE my_s3_stage;